Achieving neutrality in your images is so important. Few things are as important. Why?

 They’ll have more hue contrast.
 Often shadows will appear cooler while highlights appear warmer, making them appear even more different than they already are.

 They’ll have more saturation contrast.
-When neutrals are neutral you’ll get maximum contrast between them and the more saturated colors in your image.
+When neutrals are neutral, you’ll get maximum contrast between them and the more saturated colors in your image.

-Add these three kinds of color contrast together and you’ll see a dramatic difference in your images.
+Add these three kinds of color contrast together, and you’ll see a dramatic difference in your images.
 The illusions of three-dimensional depth and volume in our two-dimensional images will be significantly amplified.

 Once again, these effects will be powerfully felt but not obvious.
 Clean colors won’t call attention to themselves because they seem natural, unlike imbalanced images that you’ll need to over-process to get similar effects.

-4 – You’ll have the best color foundations to make black and white conversions from.
+4 – You’ll have the best color foundations to make black-and-white conversions from.

 It sounds strange when you first hear it but color matters even when you’re going to remove it.
-The maximum hue and saturation separation created by achieving neutrality gives you more control about how dark or light to make hues during conversions to black and white.
+The maximum hue and saturation separation created by achieving neutrality gives you more control over how dark or light to make hues during conversions to black and white.

 5 – You’ll know color management is working.

 Neutrals are one of the first things to look for when you’re checking your color management for printing, whether it’s evaluating a viewing light, examining a profile, a rendering intent, or a media setting.
 You not only look for neutral midtones but also neutrals throughout the entire tonal scale (gray balance).
 If you’ve achieved both your color management is working correctly.
 If not, check your system.